What is “inverse”?

 Conclusion

-Understanding the “inverse” is essential to optimize your code, it helps to avoid many unnecessary update statements, which mention in “update example for inverse=false”.
+Understanding the “inverse” is essential to optimize your Hibernate code, it helps to avoid many unnecessary update statements, like “insert and update example for inverse=false” above.
 At last, try to remember the inverse=”true” mean this is the relationship owner to handle the relationship.

 Reference